aws-samples/aws-analytics-reference-architecture/core/README.md

 * A KMS encryption Key used to encrypt an S3 bucket and Cloudwatch GroupLog
 * An S3 Bucket used by EMR Studio to store the Jupyter notebooks
 * An EMR Studio service Role as defined [here][1], and customize to access the S3 bucket and KMS key created above
-* An EMR Studio User Role as defined [here][2] - The policy template which leverages is the Basic one
+* An EMR Studio User Role as defined [here][2] - The policy template which is leveraged is the Basic one
 * An EMR Studio tenant
 * Multiple ManagedEnpdoints, each for a user or a group of users
 * Create an execution role to be passed to the Managed endpoint from a policy arn provided by the user